-7.7 Calculation of Block Subsidy and Founders' Reward
+7.7 Calculation of Block Subsidy, Funding Streams, and Founders' Reward

-§ 3.9 'Block Subsidy and Founders' Reward' on p.
-19 defines the block subsidy, miner subsidy, and Founders' Reward.
+§ 3.9 'Block Subsidy, Funding Streams, and Founders' Reward' on p.
+19 defines the block subsidy, miner subsidy, Founders' Reward, and funding streams.
 Their amounts in zatoshi are calculated from the block height using the formulae below.

 Let the constants SlowStartInterval, PreBlossomHalvingInterval, PostBlossomHalvingInterval, BlossomActivationHeight, MaxBlockSubsidy, and FoundersFraction be as defined in § 5.3 'Constants' on p.
-56.
+58.